dappaduppa/bye-bye-code/_posts/2016-03-13-Effective-Java-Part1.md

 # Creating and Destroying Objects

 ## Item 1: Consider static factory methods instead of constructors
+// NOT same as Factory Method pattern from Design Patterns [Gamma95, p.
+107]
 // static factory method #(NE) Factory method pattern
 // no equivalent design pattern ( it is not a design pattern)
 ```java